FSilote/SWApiClient/README.md

 ### Language and IDE Information

 * This project was built using Visual Studio 2017 and implemented in C#.
 The platform used was .NET Core with a .NET Core console application and some .NET Standard class libraries as achitecture description below.

+### Application Architecture

-* I used a Command/Handler pattern to do application actions.
+* Command/Handler pattern was used to do application actions.
 This pattern was implemented using MediatR (https://www.nuget.org/packages/MediatR/).
-Moreover Dependency Injection was supplied with Autofac (https://www.nuget.org/packages/Autofac)
+* Dependency Injection was supplied with Autofac (https://www.nuget.org/packages/Autofac).
 * Architectural design was based in Hexagonal Pattern (https://reflectoring.io/spring-hexagonal/) with the Application Layer accessing Infrastructure components.

 ### Application Structure